 NOTE: Here is the transcript of relevant portions of the webcast of the first meeting: 3h14m59, Hill: Do we take contribution EG-ITRs 1/10 now or not … and if not is it automatically carried forward to the next meeting or do you want me to resubmit it?
 3h15h46: Chair: Since it is late and colleagues are a little bit tired, maybe you could submit it again to the next meeting in January.

+EG-ITRs 1/10 was not discussed, due to lack of time.
+The proponent was invited to present the contribution again at the next meeting.

 The Group thanked the Chair and Secretariat for their effective organization and management of the Group.

 8 Closing of the Meeting